 Trait Analysis

 In the past, characters displayed very gender typical traits.
 Williams et al (1987) found ten traits with significant differences between males and females, whereas, Oskamp et al (1996) found four traits with significant differences between males and females.
 In this study, the researchers found three traits with significant differences between males and females.
 Females, more often than males, were depicted as nurturant, more likely to rescue others, and in traditional roles.
 The researchers hypothesized to find no significant differences between males and females for a given trait.
 Although, some stereotypical traits still apply to females, there is definitely improvement.
 As years continue to pass, females and males are not displaying as many stereotypical traits.
 Hopefully, girls are experiencing a sense of decreasing rigidity in the way they should behave.
 Is there going to come a day where females will be "...free from having to be 'the good girl', the obedient one, the compliant one, the one who doesn't rock the boat...”
-(Cervoni, n.d.)
+(Cervoni, n.d.).

 Evaluation of the Study